Kong/docs.konghq.com/app/konnect/dev-portal/applications/dev-gen-creds.md

 A credential, or API key, identifies and authenticates the developer application making a request.
 Use the API key either in the request URL as a query parameter, or in the request header.

-You can permanently delete any credential at any time.
+You can permanently delete a credential at any time.
 See [Delete a credential](#delete-a-credential).

 ## Generate a credential